 Publication : monographie dans une publication juridique

-Competition law neutralizes economic agents who act on the markets, in particular by the rule of capital neutrality.
+► More developed Article English Summary: Competition Law neutralizes economic agents who act on the markets, by the rule of capital neutrality.
 Thus, the company is a transparent legal concept, which erases the specificities of organizations.
 Public enterprises are therefore only considered as an enterprise and the notion of "national champion" is rejected.

 The idea of a crucial operator is to no longer think of it in a neutral way, not in relation to its capital or those who govern it, but in relation to its market behavior.
 In fact, cruciality can be defined as the quality of an organization which puts in its dependence the efficiency and the good functioning of other organizations.
 In this, cruciality is the opposite of competition, which postulates that the company not only does not depend on others but also will seek by nature to harm it by appropriating demand to the detriment of its competitors.
 But it may happen that the market cannot be satisfied with the aggressive mobility that is competition and supposes the stability and support of others operated by the crucial operator.